All Episodes

 Well, I don't go that far with my stream of consciousness, but I do it sometimes, and I'm doing it now.

-This business with the Republican establishment, people supposed to be on our side, are just ripping into Perry because they want him gone.
+This business with the Republican establishment, people supposed to be on our side are just ripping into Perry because they want him gone.

 They want him out of there.

-They don't think he can win, and they're the experts.
+They don't think he can win.

-Get him out of there, and any opportunity they have to say that, make that point, they're taking it, and this uh this brain freeze last night is uh is an opportunity.
+And any opportunity they have to say that, make that point, they're taking it.

 The New York Times article on this cited more Republican strategists than the Times has ever cited since the glory days of Watergate.

-One of them said It was a political death knell that happened to Rick Perry.
+One of them said, It was a political death knell that happened to Rick Perry.

 There's just no recovering from a moment like that.